nanaki04/code_bot/README.md

 ```

 It will generate the file ```cbot``` in the application root directory.
-To run the command line tool conveniently, it is probably a good idea to sudo cp it in a lib directory:
+To run the command line tool conveniently, it is probably a good idea to sudo cp it in a bin directory:

 - mac: ```sudo cp cbot /usr/local/bin/cbot```
 - linux: TODO